john-sprague/portfolio-john-sprague/system-design/foundations/stream-processing-foundations.md

 ## Interview Considerations

 - As I’m going through the design, mention things that I can go deeper on.
 This is one technique to use up more time.
-- I don’t have to know ALL the details, but I should know more than “Use a quadtree in this situation.”
+- I don’t have to know ALL the details, but I should know more than “Use a quad tree in this situation.”
 - The interviewer wants to know what you don’t know.
 - Make a list of 10 things that are most appealing to me:
   - Sharding.